 The European Union and others have submitted their concerns about the environmental impacts of open-loop scrubber systems’ washwater discharge to IMO’s Marine Environment Protection Committee (MEPC) for consideration.
 At its last meeting in May 2019, IMO’s MEPC backed an EU proposal to "evaluate and harmonise the development of rules and guidance on the discharge of liquid effluents from exhaust gas cleaning systems, including conditions and areas".

-It was agreed that the proposal will be developed further in IMO’s pollution prevention and response (PPR) technical subcommittee, which meets in 2021 ahead of MEPC 75.
+It was agreed that the proposal will be developed further in IMO’s pollution prevention and response (PPR) technical subcommittee.

 There is a strong, industry-backed dispute of claims that scrubber wash water poses a threat to marine ecosystems.
-Following Malaysia’s decision to ban open-loop scrubber discharge in its waters, scrubber lobby group Clean Shipping Alliance (CSA) has expressed its disagreement.
+Following Malaysia’s decision to ban open-loop scrubber discharge in its waters, scrubber lobby group Clean Shipping Alliance (CSA) has expressed its disagreement, noting that open-loop scrubbers are an approved method of compliance with IMO’s global sulphur limits.

 “We are disappointed in this announcement,” said CSA 2020 Chairman Capt.
 Mike Kaczmarek.
 “The decision will impact not only our member shipping companies, but over 200 other international shipping companies that have announced their intent to install scrubbers as an accepted means of compliance under MARPOL Annex VI.